 Elaine is a graduate of the University of Hull (BA Hons in French and Modern Dutch Studies), Kingston University (MA in Personnel Management) and Cranfield School of Management (Ph.D. in HRM) in the UK.
 Elaine’s dissertation explored the status and strategic role of the HR function in UK universities.
 She worked previously as an HR specialist for several years.

-In addition to various ad hoc reviewing activities, Elaine has been Co-Editor-in-Chief since 2016 for Human Resource Management Journal published by Wiley.
+In addition to various ad hoc reviewing activities, Elaine was Co-Editor-in-Chief from 2016 to 2021 for Human Resource Management Journal published by Wiley.
 She has also previously been Associate Editor of Human Resource Management, published by Wiley, and Associate Editor of International Journal of Human Resource Management, published by Taylor and Francis.

 Elaine has been elected as a member of the Executive Committee of the HR Division of the Academy of Management (2012-2015) and of the International Theme Committee (2018-2021).
 She is also an Academic Fellow of the Centre for International Human Resource Management at Judge Business School, Cambridge University, UK, and an Affiliate of the International Consortium for Research in Employment and Work (iCREW), Monash University, Australia.